tapumandal/Event-Sourcing-with-CQRS-in-Laravel/README.md

 		** Data Reading(Query)___

 			* Show Account Deposit
 				When the request executed it comes accountsList of Manager Controller, where getAccountsList method of AdminQueryService is called.
 			* History
 				Every event is showed here.
-History request first comes to history method of Manager Class.
-				Then goes to getHistory of AdminQueryService.
+History request first comes to history method of Manager Class.Then goes to getHistory of AdminQueryService.
 		** Data Writing(Command)___